In 2015, I visited New Orleans for the first time and fell madly in love with the city. Shortly thereafter, I decided to make it my home.

 I could mention the unmatched culinary scene: the unique combination of French Creole and Cajun cooking, the abundance of fresh-off-the-boat seafood and the refreshing lack of craptastic corporate chain restaurants.

 If you ask me what I love most about New Orleans, I could point to the open container policy or a second line parade or a rolling streetcar or the oak trees decorated with Mardi Gras beads.

-If you live in New Orleans and you’re interested in working with me, click here to learn more about my coaching services.
+I’m an author, blogger, certified life coach, relationship coach, heartbreak recovery expert, and internet entrepreneur.
+If you live in New Orleans and you’re interested in working with me, click here to learn more about my life coaching services.

-If you’d like to schedule an introductory conversation, click here.
+If you don’t feel like wasting any more time, and you’d like to schedule an introductory conversation with me, click here.

-If you’d just like to hang out and drink some whiskey, shoot me an email at [email protected] and let me know that you’re in the Big Easy.
+If you’d just like to hang out over a glass of whiskey, shoot me an email at [email protected] and let me know that you’re in the Big Easy.

 For updates, exclusive content and early access to courses and programs, JOIN THE KREWE: